 - Everything a person receives through their ‘holes’ (mouth, nose, ears, eyes, skin pores, genitals).
 E.g. foods, aromas, skin lotions, and sexual intercourse.

-Vata Dosha
+Understanding Vata Dosha

-Yoga For Vata
+Yoga for Vata Dosha

 Asanas and Poses